 A. Post-Planting MEA

-TABLE 17.
+TABLE 16.
 OVERVIEW OF MEA POST-PLANTING TOPICS

-The MEA questionnaires are only present in the post-harvest visit, therefore the post-planting questionnaire is identical to that in the CORE-AG.
+The MEA questionnaires are only present in the post-harvest visit, therefore the post-planting questionnaire is entirely identical to that in the CORE Post-Planting Quetionnaire (Ref.
+Table 4).